TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Approach

-\bfsection{The Role of Linear Backbones as Unconstrained Amplifiers} Importantly, this failure mode becomes significantly more severe when the backbone is linear.
-Non-linear encoders (e.g., LSTMs~\cite{lstm}, Transformers~\cite{transformer}) provide a form of implicit regularization, projecting inputs onto a shared, lower-dimensional manifold.
-This coupling mitigates extreme gradient asymmetry.
-Linear backbones lack this property by design.
-They are unconstrained mappings; any scale disparities or initialization biases present in the input are not attenuated but are instead linearly amplified and propagated directly into the WTA competition.
-Without a shared manifold to regularize their behavior, the $K$ hypothesis heads compete in a poorly-conditioned, uncoupled feature space.
-Consequently, minor initial scale differences are magnified, causing most heads to become inactive and halting effective gradient flow, which results in irreversible collapse.
+\paragraph{Linear backbones as unconstrained amplifiers.} This failure mode becomes more severe when the forecasting backbone is linear.
+Nonlinear encoders such as LSTMs~\cite{lstm} and Transformers~\cite{transformer} provide a form of implicit regularization by coupling features through shared nonlinear representations.
+In contrast, linear backbones directly propagate input-scale disparities and initialization bias into the WTA competition.
+Without a shared manifold to regularize head behavior, the $K$ hypotheses compete in a poorly conditioned feature space, and small initial differences can quickly grow into large functional disparities.
+This effect makes inactive heads difficult to recover and impedes stable optimization.

-\bfsection{Deriving the Requirements for a Stabilization Mechanism} This diagnosis dictates a specific set of requirements for any mechanism intended to stabilize the linear-MCL framework.
-The solution must: \begin{enumerate} \item \textbf{Operate per-instance and per-variable (channel-wise):} To correct the inter-variable scale imbalances that distort the WTA competition.
-Batch-level statistics (e.g. BatchNorm~\cite{batchnorm}) are unsuitable as they destroy instance-specific temporal dynamics. \item \textbf{Be robust to non-stationarity and outliers:} Real-world time-series are rife with spikes and concept drift.
-A standard normalization (like InstanceNorm~\cite{in}, GAS-Norm~\cite{gasnorm}) that uses simple moments (mean/variance) would be unstable, propagating this noise. \item \textbf{Be analytically reversible:} To ensure the decoder can project forecasts back into the original data scale without information loss, preserving the physical meaning of the predictions. \end{enumerate}

-To meet these three criteria simultaneously, we propose Stabilized Instance Normalization, a novel layer that provides robust, channel-wise, and reversible pre-conditioning.
+\paragraph{Requirements for stabilization.} This diagnosis suggests that a stabilization mechanism for linear MCL forecasting should satisfy three requirements: \begin{enumerate}[leftmargin=*, nosep] \item \textbf{Per-instance, per-variable operation.} It should correct inter-variable scale imbalance at the channel level, rather than relying on batch-level statistics. \item \textbf{Robustness to non-stationarity and outliers.} It should remain stable under spikes, distribution shift, and heavy-tailed temporal observations. \item \textbf{Analytical reversibility.} It should allow predictions to be mapped back to the original data scale without losing physical interpretability. \end{enumerate} To satisfy these requirements, we introduce Stabilized Instance Normalization (SIN), a robust, channel-wise, and reversible preconditioning layer for multi-hypothesis forecasting with lightweight backbones.